sahircansurmeli/hackathon-favor-app/README.md

 You may find more details on our Devpost, too!

 Please, show us some love💕 on our Devpost!

+We are also the winner of PartiorHack2021 !

 <!-- CONTACT -->